ashhkz/abemart.wroup.fixed/README.md

-Just do gradle build and it should generate aar file and an existing aar file is already included in the files
+Just do gradle build and it should generate aar file and an existing aar file is already included in the output folder